-If the HZC determines that a project does not meet the intent of the historic zoning overlay (H) or the design guidelines, the HZC will deny the application and will not issue a COA.
+If the HZC determines that a project does not meet the intent of the historic (H) overlay district or the design guidelines, the HZC will deny the application and will not issue a COA.
 In this case a new application for the same proposal cannot be submitted for a period of one (1) year from the date of the denial.